pauljeter/pauljeter-astro/src/content/blog/developing-mobile-apps-with-the-ionic-framework-justin-noel-2014-front-porch-front-end-web-developer-conference-in-dallas-texas.md

 662 lines of code

-“So you’ve got a great app idea?”
+"So you've got a great app idea?"

 Join the crowd…